 What is a Sourdough Starter?

 Sourdough starter is a cultured mixture of friendly yeast and bacteria, water and flour.
 We make it with just two ingredients, water and flour.
-These are the essential ingredients for cultivating a community of micorbes into a form that we can use to bake with.
+These are the essential ingredients for cultivating a community of micorbes into a form we can use to bake with.
 This fermented mixture of microbes, flour and water becomes the yeast needed to raise bread and also gives baked goods their signature sourdough flavor.

 The wild yeast needed as part of a sourdough bread starter is all around, but more specifically found on the flour you’re making the starter with.
 So there’s no need to add yeast to your starter.
 It’s naturally occurring.